fbpx

 Ohm's Law Calculator for High Voltage Testing

-Ohm's Law describes the electrical behavior of conductors and insulation so you'll often see high voltage test specifications that list a test voltage and either a maximum current or a minimum resistance.
-You can convert test specifications from voltage/current to voltage/resistance using Ohm's Law.
-This calculator is designed to help you convert your test specifications from one form to another.
+Ohm’s Law can be applied to the electrical behavior of conductors and insulation.
+High voltage test specifications often list a test voltage and either a maximum current or a minimum resistance.
+This calculator is designed to help you convert test specifications from voltage/current to voltage/resistance using Ohm’s Law.

 Voltage (V) V = I x R